-- the shift from a means to an outcome-oriented strategy so that public money is spent more efficiently; - the use of multi-year budgets; - a program-based approach: the budget will no longer be presented by expense items but by "programs" regrouping credits implementing an action or a coherent set of defined actions for the medium-term; - the decentralization of the principal authorizing power: the Ministers and Institution Presidents are the principal authorizers of credits and their programs; - a debate on budget execution in the National Assembly at the end of the second quarter of every year, during which the Government will defend its social and economic policies; and - the reinforcement of the mission of each Technical Minister: to this effect, each Minister will have to defend his budget in front of the National Assembly and provide an account of his management through a detailed yearly performance report.
+- the shift from a means to an outcome-oriented strategy so that public money is spent more efficiently; - the use of multi-year budgets; - a programme-based approach: the budget will no longer be presented by expense items but by "programmes" regrouping credits implementing an action or a coherent set of defined actions for the medium-term; - the decentralization of the principal authorizing power: the Ministers and Institution Presidents are the principal authorizers of credits and their programmes; - a debate on budget execution in the National Assembly at the end of the second quarter of every year, during which the Government will defend its social and economic policies; and - the reinforcement of the mission of each Technical Minister: to this effect, each Minister will have to defend his budget in front of the National Assembly and provide an account of his management through a detailed yearly performance report.

-In order to facilitate the application of these rules, the Government will carry out several actions in the course of 2017, including:
+In order to facilitate the application of these rules, the Government expects to carry out several actions in the course of 2018, including:

-- the transposition of the Directives establishing the Financial Regime of the Local Communities and Materials Accountancy: this Directive sets the fundamental rules and principles governing the budgetary and accounting framework for local communities; - the transposition of the Directive relating to Materials Accountancy: the purpose of this Directive is to organize the inventory, registration and follow up of materials, to make accessible information relating to the composition and value of the materials held by public entities.
-This sincere, accurate, regular, precise and exhaustive information is meant to facilitate the decision-making process, and so, to contribute to the control of asset management by public decision makers.
-A draft decree is currently under review and is expected to be adopted before the end of 2017; - the finalization of the Budgetary and Accounting Information System (BIS) which will allow for the preparation and spending of the budget as part of the budget program; this system is expected to be finalized in December 2017: - the finalization of the State Budget Nomenclature ("SNB"): this nomenclature is stabilized with respect to both administrative classifications (by programs, functional and geographical) and economic classifications.
-A draft decree on the codification of the SNB has been finalized and is expected to be adopted in the first quarter of 2018.
-The detailed codification of all ministries and agencies departments and programs (instruction on the detailed codification of budgetary nomenclatures) began in 2017; - the continuation of the preparation of the Annual Performance Reports ("APR") by the five pilot ministries: a methodological plan has been made available to all the ministries in view of preparing the APR, and all ministries are now required to prepare APRs, including with respect to the year 2016 for which APRs are due in 2017; - the continuation of communication and training: a specific communication effort on the budgetary reform but be strengthened for the attention of the media, press and civil society.
-The publication of collections of transposed regulations, of the methodological guide on performance and instructional guides on the directives will strengthen communication; - the finalization of the decree establishing a Program Management Charter: this is the document defining the role of the various parties involved and their responsibilities.
+the transposition of the Directives establishing the Financial Regime of the Local Communities: this Directive sets the fundamental rules and principles governing the budgetary and accounting framework for local communities;

+- the transposition of the Directive relating to Materials Accountancy: the purpose of this Directive is to organize the inventory, registration and follow up of materials, to make accessible information relating to the composition and value of the materials held by public entities.
+This sincere, accurate, regular, precise and exhaustive information is meant to facilitate the decision-making process, and so, to contribute to the control of asset management by public decision makers; - the finalization of the Budgetary and Accounting Information System which will allow for the preparation and spending of the budget as part of the budget programme that began in 2017; - the finalization of the State Budget Nomenclature, which was codified by decree: this nomenclature is stabilized with respect to both administrative classifications (by programmes, functional and geographical) and economic classifications.
+The detailed codification of all ministries and agencies departments and programmes (instruction on the detailed codification of budgetary nomenclatures) began in 2017 and will continue in 2018 with the signing of a directive; - the continuation of the preparation of the APRs by five pilot ministries, which began in 2017.
+A methodological plan has been made available to all the ministries in view of preparing the APR, and all ministries are now required to prepare APRs, including with respect to the year 2016 for which APRs are due in 2017: - the publication of collections of transposed regulations, of the methodological guide on performance and instructional guides; - the finalization of the decree establishing a Programme Management Charter: this is the document defining the role of the various parties involved and their responsibilities.
 It established the functional connections and reporting lines between them and defines the bases for the management dialogue.
-A draft instrument establishing a Program Management Charter has been prepared for this purpose.
-Its adoption is expected in 2017:

-- the designation of the Program Managers; and - the continued strengthening of the capacities of the central and decentralized parties involved in the organic law relating to finance laws.
+A draft instrument establishing a Programme Management Charter has been prepared for this purpose; - the designation of the Programme Managers; and - the continued strengthening of the capacities of the central and decentralized parties involved in the organic law relating to finance laws.